Trees Indiana is governed by an all volunteer, working Board of Directors.

 Carol Frane – Treasurer Retired Central Soya

-Steve McDaniel Fort Wayne Parks & Recreation
+Steve McDaniel Fort Wayne Parks and Recreation

 Jeff Baxter Allen County Parks